 - Prevent mixing chemicals that create a toxic environment.
 For example, be careful with the excessive use of bleach, and avoid mixing some chemical products with wipes that have high content of VOC or mixing ammonia and bleach.

-- Provide added protections such as gloves and goggles for workers who are sanitizing homes.
-Masks are currently only recommended for people who are not well.
+- Provide added protections such as gloves, goggles and masks for workers who are sanitizing homes.

 - Compensate cleaners for the added work of sanitizing a home on top of cleaning it.